RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![openshift_login]({% image_path your_token.png %})

-Paste it on CodeReady Workspaces `Terminal` window.
+Paste it on CodeReady Workspaces Terminal window.

 Our production inventory microservice will use an external database (PostgreSQL) to house inventory data.
-First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces `Terminal`:
+First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces Terminal:

  * Create a new project in OpenShift Cluster.
 You need to replace `userXX` with your username: